Amid Rising Global Risks, India Needs A Predictable Business Environment

 The conflict underscores the urgency of diversifying energy supplies, accelerating the transition to renewables, and maintaining a credible fiscal consolidation path, the report noted.

-The crisis leading to supply and prices of oil, natural gas, and fertilizers would impact India’s macroeconomic and fiscal calculations.
+Importantly, the crisis leading to disruptions in supply and prices of oil, natural gas, and fertilizers would impact India’s macroeconomic and fiscal calculations.

 Private Consumption May Slowdown

-A growing middle class and domestic consumption have cushioned India’s economy despite the severe trade challenges in 2025.
-But going ahead, employment generation will be key.
+Though a growing middle class and domestic consumption have cushioned India’s economy despite the severe trade challenges in 2025, going ahead, employment generation will be key.
+The Iran war impacting the whole of West Asis may even force a large number of Indians to return home.
+Not just that, the Centre is also keen to woo them back amid concerns over talent shortage within the country.

 Boosting private sector-led growth will be critical to strengthening economic resilience and supporting more young people to enter the workforce